sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 This metric is unaffected by system behavior.
 This metric is reported only on systems that have multiple operating systems installed, and it will always report 30 seconds if no user interaction is performed.

-**Note**
+> [!NOTE]
-Although system behavior does not affect the duration of this metric, the boot process has many asynchronous processes that can run during this time.
+> Although system behavior does not affect the duration of this metric, the boot process has many asynchronous processes that can run during this time.
 These processes can affect the results for activities that occur after the default selection is made, because some of the work that is normally performed during these times might already be completed.

 **Analysis and Remediation Steps**

 Remove all installed operating systems other except for the one that is being analyzed.
 To view the list of currently installed operating systems (including settings that affect this menu), run **msconfig.exe** at a command prompt and then choose the **Boot** tab.

 ### <a href="" id="oo-winlogon-resume-duration"></a>Winlogon Resume Duration